approov/quickstart-ios-swift-alamofire/SHAPES-EXAMPLE.md

 The subsequent steps of this guide show you how to provide better protection, either using an Approov token or by migrating the API key to become an Approov managed secret.

 ## ADD THE APPROOV SERVICE ALAMOFIRE

-Get the latest Approov SDK by using `swift package manager`.
-The repository located at `https://github.com/approov/approov-service-alamofire.git` includes as a dependency the closed source Approov SDK alonside the `Alamofire SDK` and includes branches pointing to the relevant Approov SDK release versions.
-The `approov-service-alamofire` is actually an open source wrapper layer that allows you to easily use Approov with Alamofire.

-Install the dependency by selecting the `ApproovShapes` project in Xcode and then selecting `File -> Swift Packages -> Add Package Dependency`:
+Add the Swift package manager dependency by selecting the `ApproovShapes` project in Xcode and then `File -> Add Packages...`:

 ![Add Package Repository](readme-images/add-package-repository.png)

-You will then have to select the relevant Approov SDK version you wish to use.
+Enter the repository `https://github.com/approov/approov-service-alamofire.git` into the search box.
+You will then have to select the relevant version you wish to use.
 To do so, select the `Exact Version` option and enter `3.0.2`.

 Once you click `Next` the last screen will confirm the package product and target selection.
 The `approov-service-alamofire` and Approov SDK are now included as a dependency in your project.
+The `approov-service-alamofire` is actually an open source wrapper layer that allows you to easily use the Approov SDK itself with Alamofire.

 ## ENSURE THE SHAPES API IS ADDED